 “Master of Decay” reeks of industrial composition filled with mold and back alley slime that spins in minimal darkness and deep gothic clarity.
-What is certain about 3Teeth is that there is no mystery.
-You know exactly what this band’s motives are.
-If you get any sense of harmony, it comes from the synths and in that you feel that sense they are well into deconstructing human nature.
+What is certain about 3Teeth is that there is no mystery; you know exactly what the band’s deconstructive motives are.

 A science fiction wasteland in “Dissolve” bulks up into a fistful of muscle.
 It ends by turning into “Eradicate” and a drum beat that makes you want to blend the song into Nine Inch Nails’ “Animal.”

 3Teeth know how to replicate an outpost of industrial sound with precision and conciseness.
 Their debut may let the machine take over but the smell of leather and latex is as penetrating as it was in the Wax Trax! scene.